carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-You may or may not consider yourself an expert in a given subject, but the definition above may nonetheless apply to you.
+Note that how a person *feels* about their skill level is not included in these definitions!
+You may or may not consider yourself an expert in a particular subject, but may nonetheless function at that level in certain contexts.
 We will come back to the expertise of the Instructor and its impact -- positive and negative -- on teaching, in the next episode.
 For now, we are primarily concerned with novices,